-Across our total energy consumption — which includes fuels, natural gas and electricity — 39% of the energy consumption in 2021 came from renewable sources.
+Across our total energy consumption — which includes fuels, natural gas and electricity — 28% of the electricity consumption in 2022 came from renewable sources.
 We continue to work on our process improvement program to reduce energy and meet efficiency targets by facility.
 This work is led by our Corporate Environmental Health and Safety Steering team, which tracks all utility and consumption data.
-In 2021, the team implemented 17 major efficiency projects that reduced our overall electricity consumption by approximately 4.1 GWh.
-At the same time, our overall total energy increased as 2021 production levels returned to full capacity post-pandemic.
-Had we not implemented these projects, the increase would have been greater.
+In 2022, the team implemented 24 major efficiency projects that reduced our overall electricity consumption by approximately 8.6 GWh.

-Moving forward, we will continue to work on reducing our energy consumption and increase the purchases of RECs as we work toward 100% renewable electricity procurement globally.
+Moving forward, we will continue to work on reducing our energy and steam consumption and increase the purchases of RECs as we work toward 100% renewable electricity procurement globally.

 Water makes our business possible, from the farmers who rely on it in cotton production to the processes we use to produce and dye cotton textiles.

 Along the supply chain, we all have a responsibility to be good stewards of this precious resource.
 For us, that means prioritizing efficiency in our textile facilities where we have the most control.

 Since 2018, we have achieved a 9.6% reduction in water intensity, or the amount of water used per pound of fabric — well on our way to achieving our goal of a 10% reduction by 2030.
 We achieved this through multi-year investments in innovative technologies that allowed us to reach greater efficiency in the shortest possible time.
 We also integrated a higher standard to lessen the impact of textile dyes on people and the planet.
 And we have on-site wastewater treatment capabilities that filter water back into a system at a higher quality than we withdrew.
 These process improvements enabled our textile facilities to recycle a portion of the water we use.